 Get a Taste of la Dolce Vita at Romantic Ravello

-The must-see sights in Ravello are definitely the Villa Cimbrone and the Villa Rufulo.
-We spent some time strolling around the Villa Rufulo.
+The must-see sights in Ravello are definitely the Villa Cimbrone and the Villa Rufolo.
+We spent some time strolling around the Villa Rufolo.

-With its charming crumbling walls, the twin towers made famous in Instagram feeds, and panoramic views of the water below, the Villa Rufulo is worth every cent of its admission fee.
+With its charming crumbling walls, the twin towers made famous in Instagram feeds, and panoramic views of the water below, the Villa Rufolo is worth every cent of its admission fee.

 Walk around and admire the colorful floral displays in season.